-Traders also trade these futures contracts with their values fluctuating according to Bitcoin’s market price.
-This creates a primary and secondary market for indirectly trading Bitcoin.
+Traders also trade these futures contracts, with their values fluctuating according to Bitcoin’s market price.
+It creates a primary and secondary market for indirectly trading Bitcoin.
 An important note is that CME Bitcoin Futures contracts do not deal with the actual asset.
 Traders receive the cash value of the traded Bitcoin.
-This makes it a more liquid method of trading in cryptocurrencies.
+It makes it a more liquid method of trading in cryptocurrencies.

 Following that, CME Bitcoin futures contracts do not involve actual Bitcoin.
 They do not have a direct effect on the market price of Bitcoin.
 Though, in the long term, there is a possibility that the capital invested in Bitcoin futures will give the asset more stability and liquidity.

 Lastly, this long-term effect creates gaps between Bitcoin and the CME futures.
+It further creates a CME gap compared to Bitcoin’s market price.
 And crypto exchanges trade 24/7 instead of the CME, which stops trades during the weekend.
-This further creates a CME gap compared to Bitcoin’s market price.

 What Is A Trading Gap?

-Gaps between exchange and market prices for commodities frequently occur in the financial sector.
-Bigger gaps usually appear when the asset is highly volatile (in the case of Bitcoin), or it precedes or follows news of the asset.
+Gaps between exchange and commodity market prices frequently occur in the financial sector.
+More significant gaps usually appear when the asset is highly volatile (in the case of Bitcoin), or it precedes or follows news of the asset.

-Accordingly, market information does not always update in real-time on indexes like the Dow Jones.
-Sometimes it takes longer to reflect on exchanges as traders do not receive information at the same time.
+Accordingly, market information does not constantly update in real-time on indexes like the Dow Jones.
+Sometimes it takes longer to reflect on exchanges as traders do not receive data simultaneously.

 Secondly, exhaustion gaps occur when traders make last-minute trades to affect new highs or lows for the asset.
-This usually happens at the end of a price pattern.
-For example, a large proportion of traders could attempt to short an asset right before its bearish run.
-This could result in a gap between the market and exchange price.
+It usually happens at the end of a price pattern.
+For example, many traders could attempt to short an asset before its bearish run.
+It could result in a gap between the market and exchange price.

 Thirdly, there are common gaps that do not occur during a pattern.
 They pop up due to market conditions related to trading sentiment.

 Lastly, continuation gaps occur when there is a consensus between buyers and sellers regarding the future price movement of an asset.
-This happens in the middle of a price pattern.
+It happens in the middle of a price pattern.

 What Is The CME Gap?

 The gap between CME Bitcoin futures and the Bitcoin spot price occurs because the CME does not trade 24/7.
 On the weekends, holidays, and late at night in the US, traders continue buying and selling bitcoin on crypto exchanges.
-This means that there is a price gap when the CME opens for trading again.
+It means a price gap when the CME opens for trading again.

 Furthermore, the CME gap fills depending on trader sentiment regarding the price movements of Bitcoin.
-The crypto community believes that the gap fills whenever there is a significant price difference.
+The crypto community believes the gap fills whenever a significant price difference exists.
 Many crypto traders attempt to leverage this belief to earn profits from buying Bitcoin futures or buying and selling Bitcoin on exchanges when they notice an upcoming gap fill.

-However, others believe that the CME gap is not an adequate tool for determining price movements due to several factors.
+However, others believe that the CME gap is inadequate for determining price movements due to several factors.
 Firstly, the CME bitcoin futures trading volume is much lower than spot trading on Bitcoin.
 Bitcoin’s trading volume exceeded $1 billion in the last 24 hours, while bitcoin futures on CME only had a trading volume of over $70 million.